 You might be fortunate enough to possess some leverage as a “client”.
 Reach out to your service providers, vendors, and software platforms to see if they will work with you in the interest of your long-term partnership.
-Put yourself in their shoes and see that you are both trying to control for risk in your respective businesses, and see if there’s a win-win to be had.
+Put yourself in their shoes and see that you are both trying to control for risk in your respective businesses, and determine if there’s a win-win to be had.

 - Longer payment terms

 - Payment plans

 - Cutting tools that haven’t been used entirely